Th3Nathan/Javascript-Game/README.md

 I added some extra features:

-A scoreboard, gems that appear which will increase the score, the ability to select player avatar, sound effects, and a modal with instructions.
+A scoreboard, gems that appear which will increase the score, the ability to select player avatar, sound effects, instructions, a high score, a delay when a player jumps in the water, and three lives.

 You can try it here:

 https://Th3Nathan.github.io/game

-This is a work in progress.
-I plan to add a way to win, lives, and varying enemy speeds depending on score.